-&lt;sup>7 Lodi Ca. Incident Compliance Percentage Report, June July 2019 a capacity of 10-million gallons per day.
-The 28 wells are computer controlled and "operate automatically on pressure demand, so that when water use increases, more wells are started".
-"Seven wells are fitted with emergency diesel powered generators. (....will help maintain water pressure during power outages....)"
-The City has 5 million gallons of water storage, spread across different tanks.
+As of 2021, the City operated 28 groundwater wells providing a total pumping capacity of 37,910 gallons per minute^{8,9} in addition to a Surface Water Treatment Plant, which currently has a capacity of 10-million gallons per day^{10,11}.
+The 28 wells are computer controlled and "operate automatically on pressure demand, so that when water use increases, more wells are started"12.
+"Seven wells are fitted with emergency diesel powered generators. (....will help maintain water pressure during power outages....)"13 The City has 5 million gallons of water storage, spread across different tanks14.
 During peak-season (roughly coinciding with high-heat and fire-season), the City's Water Utility's operating practice is to maintain its massive storage reserves at a nearly-full capacity.